happihound/happihound/README.md

   <img src="https://github.com/happihound/happihound/blob/main/banner.jpg" alt="Header Image" />
 </p>

-I'm a software engineering student with experience in machine learning, object/text recognition, and face cloning!
-I love working on all things computer vision, and I'm always looking for new challenges and opportunities to learn.
+I'm a software engineering student and an retired esports coach with experience in machine learning, object/text recognition, and web development!
+I love working on tools for Apex Legends, and I'm always looking for new ideas.
 While you're here, you might as well look around a little.
 Go take peak at my [Featured Projects](#featured-projects)!

 ## Technologies & Tools